LATTICE ENTHALPY (LATTICE ENERGY)

 Attractions are governed by the distances between the centres of the oppositely charged ions, and that distance is obviously greater as the negative ion gets bigger.

-And you can see exactly the same effect if as you go down Group 1.
+And you can see exactly the same effect as you go down Group 1.
 The next bar chart shows the lattice enthalpies of the Group 1 chlorides.

 Note: To save anyone the bother of getting in touch with me to point it out, it's not strictly fair to include caesium chloride in this list.
 Caesium chloride has a different packing arrangement of ions in its crystal, and that has a small effect on the lattice enthalpy.
 The effect is small enough that it doesn't actually affect the trend.